LefanCheng/Insuragent/README.md

 ## Editor Integration

 ### Cursor
-- The `.cursorrules` file in your project root enables Cursor to understand the issue management structure
+- The `local-issues.mdc` file in your project cursor rules directory enables Cursor to understand the issue management structure
 - Use Cursor's markdown preview to view issues
 - Utilize Cursor's file navigation to quickly switch between issues
 - Use Cursor's search functionality to find related issues
-- Cursor will help enforce naming conventions and structure defined in `.cursorrules`
+- Cursor will help enforce naming conventions and structure defined in `local-issues.mdc`

 ### VSCode
 - Install a Markdown preview extension